dblalock/swig-numpy-example/NOTES.md

 It's really weird about having both input and output arrays...you have to supply the size of the input (or maybe output?) array as an arg...

-An importnat subtlety: ARGOUT_ARRAYs don't eat up the length parameter--they replace the T* with the numpy T array, but the "int len" part still needs to get passed in.
+An important subtlety: ARGOUT_ARRAYs don't eat up the length parameter--they replace the T* with the numpy T array, but the "int len" part still needs to get passed in.
-	-if it looks easy, maybe figure out how to typemap this so that it eats up the length param -Way easier approach: see if we can just pass in a default arg
+	-if it looks easy, maybe figure out how to typemap this so that it eats up the length param -Way easier approach: see if we can just pass in a default arg -can't actually get this to work with numpy array lengths...
+	-Related subtlety: needs the length arg to actually be passed in by python, because the SWIG func uses it when determining how long an array to return
+		-so we could probably wrap it in another func that has a default arg in python, but not in cpp -basically, try to avoid using argout arrays...